William McKinley: Spokesman for protection

 In 1889, with the Republicans in the majority, McKinley sought election as Speaker of the House.
-He failed to gain the post, which went to Thomas B. Reed of Maine; however, Speaker Reed appointed McKinley chairman of the Ways and Means Committee.
+He failed to gain the post, which went to Thomas B. Reed of Maine, but Reed appointed McKinley chairman of the Ways and Means Committee.
 The Ohioan guided the McKinley Tariff of 1890 through Congress; although McKinley's work was altered through the influence of special interests in the Senate, it imposed a number of protective tariffs on foreign goods.